sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 The monitor requires power to function.
 Connect the monitor to an outlet using the provided power cord with a USB-A port.

 4. **HDMI to HDMI Cord**
 To establish a video connection between your machine and the monitor, use an HDMI to HDMI cord.
-Connect one end to your machine and the other to the monitor's HDMI port.
+Connect one end to your device and the other to the monitor's HDMI port.

 5. **Logitech Wireless Keyboard**
 Use a Logitech wireless keyboard.
-Connect the wireless USB A port to your machine to to pair it.
+Connect the wireless USB A port to your machine to pair it.

 6. **Power Cord with USB-C Port**
 Connect your machine to a power source using the provided power cord with a USB-C port.
-Ensure the power cord is plugged in the correct port, there are two USB-C ports, one for data and one for power.
+Ensure the power cord is plugged into the correct port, there are two USB-C ports, one for data and one for power.

 7. **SD Card and SD Card Reader with USB-A Port**
 An SD card and an SD card reader are useful for data storage and transfer.
 Insert the SD card into the reader and connect the reader to a USB-A port on your machine.